DefectDojo/Documentation/docs/integrations.rst

     Indicator if the finding has been verified.
 Must be empty, True, or False

 FalsePositive: ::
     Indicator if the finding is a false positive.
-Must be empty, True, or False
+Must be True, or False.

 Duplicate: ::
     Indicator if the finding is a duplicate.
-Must be empty, True, or False
+Must be True, or False.